mawugod/Wireshark-Practice/README.md

 The following was observed:
 - A suspicious **HTTP GET request** was made to IP `162.252.172.54`.
-- **DNS resolution was bypassed** — direct IP access suggests evasion tactics.
+- Direct IP usage is suggestive of an IoC, possibly an evasion tactics.
 - The requested URI was obscure and non-standard.

 <picture>![image](https://github.com/user-attachments/assets/e98974e2-0579-45e6-a298-eedd6be704e6)</picture>